Kailash Vijayvargiya: Political career

-Vijayvargiya entered politics through Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1975.
+Kailash Vijayvargiya entered politics through Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1975.
 He became a corporator of the Indore Municipal Corporation in 1983 and a member of the standing committee in 1985.
 He has been the state secretary of the Bharatiya Janata Yuva Morcha (BJYM), the BJP, and Indore, and the co-ordinator of State BJP legal cell.
 He became the state co-ordinator of Vidyarthi Parishad in 1985, state vice-president of the BJYM in 1992, and the national general secretary of the BJYM and the leader of Gujarat in 1993.
 Vijayvargiya was elected to the Vidhan Sabha in 1990, 1993, 1998, 2003, 2008, and 2013.

 He was in charge of the BJP's Haryana state assembly election campaign in 2014, when the party registered its first win in the Haryana state assembly election, taking BJP's tally from 4 to 47 seats.
 He was named the National General Secretary of the Bharatiya Janata Party as well as the party leader for West Bengal in 2015.

 He was included in the top 100 influential person list of India for year 2021.

-He was considered as a game changer for BJP in West Bengal as party won 18 seat in 2019 Lok sabha election.
+He was considered as a game changer for BJP in West Bengal as party won 18 seats in 2019 Lok sabha election.

 Mayor

-Vijayvargiya became the first directly elected mayor of Indore Municipal Corporation in 2000.
+Kailash Vijayvargiya became the first directly elected mayor of Indore Municipal Corporation in 2000.
 He was nominated president of the South Asia Mayors’ Council in 2003, and led the Indian Voluntary Organisation’s team at the World Earth Summit in Durban.

 State cabinet minister

-Vijayvargiya was sworn in as cabinet minister in Madhya Pradesh Government on 8 December 2008, and given portfolios of Public Works, Parliamentary Affairs, Urban Administration and Development.
+Kailash Vijayvargiya was sworn in as cabinet minister in Madhya Pradesh Government on 8 December 2008, and given portfolios of Public Works, Parliamentary Affairs, Urban Administration and Development.
 He was given a portfolio of Religious Trusts, Endowment, and Rehabilitation on 1 July 2004.
 Vijayvargiya again joined Babulal Gaur's Council of Ministers as Public Works Minister on 27 August 2004.
 He was re-inducted into Shivraj Singh Chouhan's Council of Ministers on 4 December 2005, as a Public Works, Information Technology, and Science & Technology Minister.

 In the second cabinet under Shivraj Singh Chouhan (post-2008 elections), Vijayvargiya held portfolios of IT and Industries.
 In the third cabinet (post-2013 elections), Vijayvargiya held the portfolio of Urban Development.

-When talking to reporters about the Vyapam Scam which involved former BJP leader Laxmikant Sharma, Vijayvargiya said, "For us it (Vyapam) is a chutput (small) scam.
-It may be big for you."
-When asked about journalist Akshay Singh, who was mysteriously murdered while investigating the scandal, Vijayvargiya said, "Forget that journalist who died.
-Is he more important than I am?"

-In 2013, In Indore, talking to the journalists about the rapes in India, Vijayvargiya said women must keep themselves within the limits of 'maryada' else face the consequences.